fohrloop/wakepy/docs/source/technical-details/wakepy-mode-lifecycle.md

 ## Staying in a Mode

 This part of the Mode lifecycle is where the user code ("USER_CODE" in {numref}`fig-mode-activity-diagram`) is ran.
 Sometimes this code could be just simple while loop with sleeps until `KeyboardInterrupt`, and sometimes it is some long-running task.
 During this activity, the Mode will be in *Active* or *Activation Failed* state ({numref}`state-diagram`).
+If the used Method has a `heartbeat()` method, it will be called every `Method.heartbeat_period` seconds in a separate heartbeat thread.

 ## Deactivating a Mode